Optimizing fermionic Hamiltonians with classical interactions: Efficient approximate constructions

 The procedure used in Lemma \ref{lemma:interaction_algorithm_bipartite} provides the optimum of $H_{\rm class}$ provided that $G_{\rm class}$ is a bipartite graph.
 For Fermi-Hubbard Hamiltonians $G_{\rm class}$ is not just bipartite, but it is simply a collection of disjoint edges.
 For such trivial graphs the optimum of $H_{\rm class}$ can be obtained in an extremely simple way: \begin{remark} If $G_{\rm class} = ((\mu,V),(w,E))$ consists of a collection of disjoint edges, then the optimum of $H_{\rm class} = \sum_{(j,k)\in E}w_{j,k}\big( \mathbbm{1}/4-x_{j}x_{k} \big) + \sum_{j\in V}\mu_j \big(x_{j}-\mathbbm{1}/2\big)$ on $G_{\rm class}$ can be obtained using the following simple procedure.
 Start from the vacuum state $x_{j} = 0$ $\forall j\in V$.
 For each edge $(j,k) \in E$, set $x_{j} = 1$ if $\mu_{j}\geq \mu_{k}$ and set $x_{k} = 1$ if $\mu_{j}< \mu_{k}$.
 Then, for each edge $(j,k)\in E$, if $\min\{\mu_j,\mu_k\} \geq w_{j,k}$, also occupy the other mode ${\rm arg}\min \{\mu_{j},\mu_{k}\}$ on the edge. \end{remark}

-\begin{proof}[Proof of Theorem~\ref{theorem:bipartitetraceless}] Theorem~\ref{theorem:bipartitetraceless} thus follows immediately by noting that the SDP in Eq.~\eqref{eq:SDPalgorithm}, which leads to a state with approximation ratio $1/3$, can be run with polynomial effort, since its input $\Gamma^{\rm class}$ can be obtained with polynomial effort.
-Therefore, the fermionic Gaussian state that achieves an approximation ratio at least $1/3$ for Problem \ref{prob:maintracelessoptimizationproblem} can be obtained deterministically with polynomial effort. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{theorem:bipartitetraceless}] Theorem~\ref{theorem:bipartitetraceless} thus follows immediately by noting that the SDP in Eq.~\eqref{eq:SDPalgorithm}, which leads to a state with approximation ratio $1/3$, can be run in polynomial time, since its input $\Gamma^{\rm class}$ can be obtained in polynomial time.
+Therefore, the fermionic Gaussian state that achieves an approximation ratio at least $1/3$ for Problem \ref{prob:maintracelessoptimizationproblem} can be obtained deterministically in polynomial time. \end{proof}